groundy

 • Evaluation methodology: Developing more comprehensive benchmarks that capture a wider range of potential harms

-As of February 2026, Constitutional AI represents one of the most promising approaches to scalable AI alignment, but significant challenges remain in developing techniques that can reliably ensure safety as AI capabilities continue to advance.
+As of June 2026, Constitutional AI remains one of the most influential approaches to scalable alignment, but it has matured into a stack of techniques (self-critique training, public-input variants, external classifiers, and a reasoned constitution) rather than the single training trick the 2022 paper described.
+Significant challenges remain in ensuring safety as model capabilities continue to advance.

 Frequently Asked Questions